 - 1. Communications by a corporation to its stockholders and executive or administrative personnel and their families, or by a labor organization to its members and their families, on any subject. - 2.
 Nonpartisan registration and get-out-the-vote campaigns by a corporation aimed at its stockholders and executive or administrative personnel and their families or by a labor organization aimed at its members and their families. - 3.
-The establishment, administration and solicitation of voluntary contributions to a separate segregated fund to be utilized for political purposes by a corporation, labor organization, membership organization, trade association, cooperative or corporation without capital stock.

-- 4. The establishment, administration and solicitation of voluntary contributions from employees of a corporation or limited liability company, including contributions made by payroll deduction, deposit or transfer or other similar method, and that are made directly to a separate segregated fund that is used for political purposes by a trade association of which the employing corporation or limited liability company is a member. - 5.
+The establishment, administration and solicitation of voluntary contributions to a separate segregated fund to be utilized for political purposes by a corporation, labor organization, membership organization, trade association, cooperative or corporation without capital stock. - 4.
+The establishment, administration and solicitation of voluntary contributions from employees of a corporation or limited liability company, including contributions made by payroll deduction, deposit or transfer or other similar method, and that are made directly to a separate segregated fund that is used for political purposes by a trade association of which the employing corporation or limited liability company is a member. - 5.
 Contributions for use to support or oppose an initiative or referendum measure or amendment to the constitution. - 6.
 A membership organization, trade association, cooperative or corporation without capital stock may engage in the activities permitted in paragraphs 1 and 2 of this section if such activities are directed toward its members, stockholders or members of its members, its and its members' executive or administrative personnel, and their families.

-V. Independent Expenditure Trigger Reporting Dates
+Independent Expenditure Trigger Reporting Dates

 A person making an independent expenditure is required to file campaign finance reports whenever certain expenditure thresholds are reached.
-Any person that makes independent expenditures cumulatively exceeding \$550 in an election cycle is required to file an original campaign finance report by the next due date listed in the chart below.
+Any person that makes independent expenditures cumulatively exceeding \$500 in an election cycle is required to file an original campaign finance report by the next due date listed in the chart below.
 A supplemental campaign finance report must be filed by the next due date when previously unreported independent expenditures exceed \$1,000.

-Below is a chart of original and supplemental trigger reporting dates.
+On the following page is a chart of original and supplemental trigger reporting dates.
 When a person making an independent expenditure reaches a trigger threshold, the person is required to file a campaign finance report by the next due date listed in the chart.
 Each independent expenditure reported must include a designation of the office and the candidate(s) whose election or defeat is being advocated, and whether the independent expenditure advocates the election or the defeat of the candidate(s).
 The campaign finance software provides designated areas to enter the required information.

-INDEPENDENT EXPENDITURE 2004 TRIGGER REPORTING DATES
+INDEPENDENT EXPENDITURE 2006 TRIGGER REPORTING DATES

 January 1

 February 1

 March 1

 April 1

 May 1

 June 1

-July 1, 6, 13, 20, 27
+July 1, 11, 18, 25

-August 3, 10, 17, 24, 25, 26, 27, 30, 31
+August 1, 8, 15, 22, 29, 30, 31

-September 1, 2, 3, 7, 8, 14, 21, 28
+September 1, 5, 6, 7, 8, 11, 12, 19, 26

-October 5, 12, 19, 20, 21, 22, 25, 26, 27, 28, 29
+October 3, 10, 17, 24, 25, 26, 27, 30, 31

-November 1, 2, 3
+November 1, 2, 3, 6, 7

 December none

-VI.
 Matching Funds for Participating Candidates